src-d/gitbase/docs/using-gitbase/getting-started.md

 ## Prerequisites

-`gitbase` has two optional dependencies that should be running on your system if you're planning on using certain functionality.
+`gitbase` optional dependencies that should be running on your system if you're planning on using certain functionality.

 - [bblfsh](https://github.com/bblfsh/bblfshd) >= 2.6.1 (only if you're planning to use the `UAST` functionality provided in gitbase)